RedGear-Studio/Atlas77/README.md

 The language is currently in its early development stage and supports basic programming constructs like variables, control flow statements (while/for loops, if/else), string manipulation, and print statements.
 The language supports three primitive data types: bool, int, and string.

-We have two roadmaps for future releases: [`v0.0.2`](https://github.com/RedGear-Studio/Reg-Lang/milestone/2) and [`v0.0.3`](https://github.com/RedGear-Studio/Reg-Lang/milestone/3), which will include exciting features such as support for arrays, functions, and structures.
+We have two roadmaps for future releases: [`v0.0.2`](https://github.com/RedGear-Studio/Reg-Lang/milestone/2) and [`v0.0.3`](https://github.com/RedGear-Studio/Reg-Lang/milestone/3), which will include exciting features such as support for arrays, functions, and structures, addition of an AST optimizer, REPL and basic stdlib.
 We're excited to continue developing the language and look forward to your feedback and contributions

 > Note: Reg-Lang is still in development, and more features are planned for future releases.
 Stay tuned for updates!
 > For now, only the Parser and Lexer are implemented.